MicaW/CV/README.md

 I believe that the details are the difference between good stuff, and great stuff.
 My experience has only emphasised this:

  * Writing clean code.
- * Paying attention to the details when designing a website that make an experience stand out.
+ * Paying attention to the details that make an experience stand out when designing a website.
  * Reviewing content and having my content reviewed before publishing.
  * Working with high-profile clients including HP, Google, RBS, Department of Work and Pensions, and a Global Satellite company (NDA) on highly visible projects.